kumahq/kuma-website/app/_src/policies/meshfaultinjection.md

 ResponseBandwidth defines a configuration to limit the speed of responding to requests.

-- `limit` - represented by value measure in gbps, mbps, kbps, or bps, e.g. 10kbps
+- `limit` - represented by value measure in Gbps, Mbps, kbps, or bps, e.g. 10kbps
 - `percentage` - a percentage of requests on which abort will be injected, has to be in [0.0 - 100.0] range.
 If the value is a double number, put it in quotes.

 ## Examples